jdowling/ERC20TokenPool/README.md

 # ERC20TokenPool

 ERC20TokenPool evenly distributes tokens among shares.
-The token must implement _at minimum_ `blanceOf` and `transfer` from ERC20 to work with the ERC20TokenPool.
+The token must implement `balanceOf` and `transfer` from ERC20 to work with the ERC20TokenPool.

 On creation the ERC20TokenPool is given: